firebase/extensions/google-translate/README.md

 ## Summary

-Automatically generate translations for messages saved in the database in a given language.
-This mod is modified from the functions sample [message-translate](https://github.com/firebase/functions-samples/tree/Node-8/message-translation).
+Automatically generate translations for messages saved in Firebase Realtime Database.
+The set of languages to translate between is user-configurable, and a user can post messages in any language out of this set.

 ## Details